-Refer to Sound Wood Factors for Saprot (Table 19) and the Ten Metre Log Table in the Appendices to assist in the determination of 50.0 percent soundwood content.
+Refer to Sound Wood Factors for Saprot (Appendix 7: Table 7.7.1) and the Ten Metre Log Table (Appendix 7: Table 7.7.2) to assist in the determination of 50.0 percent soundwood content.

 Decay should be determined at various intervals on the tree, preferably at the mid-point of each third of down trees.